 - 1. The Quizmaster will begin each question by announcing "Question" (not written on the page), "Question number for points." - 2.
 The Quizmaster will read each question in its entirety unless it is interrupted (including reread, substitute, and overtime questions). - 3.
 The Quizmaster should read loudly, clearly, and without pausing for punctuation (being consistent in their reading style). - 4.
 If a quizzer buzzes in during the opening remarks of the question: - a.
 A foul will be assessed at that time. - b.
 The question will be reread for the same team(s), and interruption of the question is permitted. - 5.
 The Judges will listen carefully to the reading of the question and should immediately call "misread" if the Quizmaster misreads the question. - 6.
-If the Quizmaster misreads a question but catches their mistake and stops, or if a Judge calls "misread," the Quizmaster and Judges will consult to determine if the key words of the question have been read. - a.
-If the key words have not been read, the question will be reread and the question may be interrupted. - b.
-If the key words have been read, the question will be voided and a substitute question will be read (except if the question was being read to only one team, it will not be voided, but will be reread again).
+If the Quizmaster misreads a question but catches their mistake and stops, or if a Judge calls "misread," the

+Quizmaster and Judges will consult to determine if the key word(s) of the question has been read.

+- a.
+If the key word(s) has not been read, the question will be reread and the question may be interrupted. - b.
+If the key word(s) has been read, the question will be voided and a substitute question will be read (except if the question was being read to only one team, it will not be voided, but will be reread again). - 7.
+The Quizmaster will proceed to the next question if a quizzer does not buzz in within five seconds after reading the last word of the question.